zaufi/jira-bot/README.md

-# jira-bot
+# What is this

-A simple bot to create JIRA issues
+This (simple) script aimed to create a JIRA issue.
+It designed to be used from scripts and accept all details via CLI.